Generalized Scaling for the Constrained Maximum-Entropy Sampling Problem: Introduction

 \subsection{Organization and contributions.}

-In \S\ref{sec:bqp}, we introduce the g-scaled BQP bound and establish its convexity in the log of the scaling vector, generalizing an important and practically-useful result for o-scaling (see \cite[Theorem 11]{chen_mixing}).
-In \S\ref{sec:linx}, we introduce the g-scaled linx bound and establish its convexity in the log of the scaling vector, generalizing another very important and practically-useful result for o-scaling (see \cite[Theorem 18]{chen_mixing}).
-These convexity results are key for the tractability of globally optimizing the scaling, something that we do not have for general bound ``masking''\footnote{This is a related bound-improvement technique where we preprocess $C$ by taking its Hadamard product with a correlation matrix.} (see \cite{AnstreicherLee_Masked,BurerLee} for this, in the context of the ``spectral bound'').
-In \S\ref{sec:fact}, we introduce the ``g-scaled factorization bound''.
-Here, we also establish ``generalized-differentialbility'' results for the factorization bound (for the first time), which are essential for the fast and stable calculation of the factorization bound (even using general-purpose nonlinear-optimization software) and for globally optimizing the scaling vector.
-We are also able to establish that for \hyperlink{MESP}{MESP}, the all-ones vector is a stationary point for the ``factorization bound'' as a function of the scaling vector.
-Therefore, in contrast to the ``BQP bound'' and the ``linx bound'', g-scaling is unlikely to help the factorization bound for \hyperlink{MESP}{MESP}.
-Despite this, through numerical experiments, we observe that g-scaling can significantly improve the ``factorization bound'' for \ref{CMESP}, while o-scaling cannot help it (see \cite[Theorem 2.1]{chen2023computing}).
+In \S\ref{sec:bqp}, we introduce the g-scaled BQP bound via symmetric scaling of $C$, and our substantial new result is its convexity in the log of the scaling vector, generalizing an important and practically-useful result for o-scaling (see \cite[Theorem 11]{chen_mixing}).
+In \S\ref{sec:linx}, we introduce the g-scaled linx bound via symmetric scaling of $C\Diag(x)C$, and our substantial new result is its convexity in the log of the scaling vector, generalizing another very important and practically-useful result for o-scaling (see \cite[Theorem 18]{chen_mixing}).
+We wish to emphasize that the construction of the g-scaling versions of the BQP and linx bounds are different (unlike in the case of o-scaling) because this is what is needed to gain the convexity results.
+These convexity results are key for the tractability of globally optimizing the scaling, something that we do not have for general bound ``masking''\footnote{This is a related bound-improvement technique where we preprocess $C$ by taking its Hadamard product with a correlation matrix.} (see \cite{AnstreicherLee_Masked,BurerLee} for this, in the context of the spectral bound).
+In \S\ref{sec:fact}, we introduce the ``g-scaled factorization bound.''
+We note that there is no o-scaling for the factorization bound, as that bound is invariant under such a scaling (see \cite[Theorem 2.1]{chen2023computing}), so scaling in this context is completely novel.
+In this section, which is one of our major contributions, we establish ``generalized differentiability'' results for the factorization bound (for the first time, even without the context of scaling), which are essential for the fast and stable calculation of the factorization bound and for globally optimizing the scaling vector, \emph{even using general-purpose nonlinear-optimization software.} The prior literature on this type of bound focused on characterizing subdifferentials (see \cite{nikolov2015randomized,li2020best}), so our generalized differentiability results were completely unanticipated.
+In fact, \cite{chen2023computing}) empirically observed that general-purpose nonlinear-optimization software works remarkably well, and we can see our generalized differentiability results as an explanation.
+We are also able to establish that for \hyperlink{MESP}{MESP}, the all-ones vector is a stationary point for the factorization bound as a function of the scaling vector.
+Therefore, in contrast to the BQP bound and the linx bound, g-scaling is unlikely to help the factorization bound for \hyperlink{MESP}{MESP}.
+Despite this, through numerical experiments, we observe that g-scaling can significantly improve the factorization bound for \ref{CMESP}, while o-scaling cannot help it (as we mentioned above).
 In \S\ref{sec:num}, we present results of computational experiments, demonstrating the improvements on upper bounds and on the number of variables that can be fixed (using convex duality) due to g-scaling.
+Further, we conducted experiments to demonstrate the relevance of our generalized differentiability results for the factorization bound.
 In \S\ref{sec:conc}, we make some brief concluding remarks.